What’s New in Jan’s Jewellery World

 Writing a Book

 Thanks to technology things are still moving forwards with our book and it now has the new cover with examples of pieces that we show you how to make in the book.
 The book leads you through a tried and tested series of structured projects with a finished piece of jewellery at the end of each one.
+Due to the virus the publication date for the book is now the end of November 2020.

 The book is not only for beginners but for those already making jewellery who want to understand more the core skills and techniques used in making jewellery.